 Giorgio Zampirolo is an online education consultant.
-He is also a PhD student at the Open University (UK) and a composer and drummer with London-based post-punk band Snapped Ankles.
-He obtained his BMus in Music Education and Composition and MMus in Advanced Musical Studies at Royal Holloway, University of London.
-His teachers included Professor Mark Bowden, Professor Helen Grime, Professor Tina K. Ramnarine, Dr Timothy Summers, Dr Samantha Fernando, and Dr Aaron Holloway-Nahum.
-Giorgio’s research primarily focuses on MOOCs, online pedagogy, music pedagogy, instructional design, and e-learning/blended-learning environments.
-He is interested in self-determined learning, heutagogy, 21st century skills, and engaging with music in participatory ways using media and technology.
+He is also a PhD student at the Open University and a composer and drummer with post-punk band Snapped Ankles.
+He obtained his BMus and MMus in music education and composition at Royal Holloway, University of London.
+His teachers included Prof. Mark Bowden, Prof. Helen Grime, Prof. Tina K. Ramnarine, Dr Timothy Summers, Dr Samantha Fernando, and Dr Aaron Holloway-Nahum.
+Giorgio’s research focuses on MOOCs, online music pedagogy, and e-learning/blended-learning environments.
+He is interested in self-determined learning, heutagogy and engaging with music in participatory ways using media and technology.

 Andre Granjo is a Portuguese conductor and educator.
 He holds a degree in Anthropology from the University of Coimbra, a Master Degree in Music Education from the University of Aveiro and a Master Degree in Wind Band Conducting from the Zuid-Nederlandse Hoogeschool fur Muziek.
 As part of his PhD project, he held a position as a Visiting Scholar at the University of North Texas from 2009-2011.
 He has appeared as a guest conductor in various European countries, Asia, North and Central America, and is regularly invited to conduct workshops for young musicians and young conductors in Portugal and abroad.